nabab/bbn-js/doc/md/object.md

 ```
 [Back to top](#bbn_top)

-### <a name="search"></a>bbn.fn.search(arr, prop, val, mode, startFrom)
+### <a name="search"></a>bbn.fn.search(arr, prop, val, operator, startFrom)

   __Retrieves the index of the array's first element corresponding to the given filter.__

   Returns -1 if the element is not found.
 If the second parameter is an object or function
 for filtering as defined in bbn.fn.filter, the remaining parameters will be shifted to the
-left, i.e. val becomes mode, and mode startFrom.
-And if mode is a number, its value will
+left, i.e. val becomes operator, and operator startFrom.
+And if operator is a number, its value will
-be given to startFrom and mode will be undefined.
+be given to startFrom and operator will be undefined.
 The filter object can be complex with different
-operators (as seen in bbn.fn.compare) and logics (AND/OR), and infintely nested, of this form:
+operators (as seen in bbn.fn.compare) and logics (AND/OR), and infinitely nested, of this form:
 ```javascript
 {
   logic: "AND",